pocomane/brewed-in-the-apocalypse/bita.md

 day where most of the peoples and animals sleeps.
 In the real world it would be between 3:00 or 4:00 AM.

-__KO__ when the sum of all harms of the PC you, a protagonist, control is 9 or more, you are knoked out.
-You can no more act as the character until someone heal one or more of your harm, bringing the sum under 9.
+__KO__ when the sum of all harms of the PC controlled by you is 9 or more, the PC is knoked out.
+You can no more act as the PC until someone heal one or more of your harm, bringing the sum under 9.
 The scenarist __Assign a harm__ "Give help" of value 2 to all the other protagonists.
 This represents the needs to transport the body of the friend, or the emotive harm if they are away from it.
 It affects all the rolls.
-This harm can be deleted only when the friend is healed, or if eir protagonist decides that the character die.
+This harm can be deleted only when the friend is healed, or if eir protagonist decides that the PC dies.

 bla bla